jangrudo/ai-apocalypse/article.md

 \[[NaturalSelection][NaturalSelection]\]
 Dan Hendrycks (2023).
-Natural Selection Favors AIs over Humans. (arXiv)
+“Natural selection favors AIs over humans”.
+`arXiv:2303.16200 [cs.CY]`

 [NaturalSelection]: https://arxiv.org/abs/2303.16200
-(Natural Selection Favors AIs over Humans)
+(Natural selection favors AIs over humans)

 \[[GenesFirst][GenesFirst]\]
 George C. Williams (1966).
-Adaptation and Natural Selection: A Critique of Some Current Evolutionary Thought.
-(Princeton University Press)
+_Adaptation and natural selection: A critique of some current evolutionary thought_ (Princeton University Press).
+ISBN: `978-0-691-02357-1`

 [GenesFirst]: https://en.wikipedia.org/wiki/Adaptation_and_Natural_Selection
-(Adaptation and Natural Selection: A Critique of Some Current Evolutionary Thought)
+(Adaptation and natural selection: A critique of some current evolutionary thought)

 \[[SelfDomestication][SelfDomestication]\]
 Brian Hare, Vanessa Woods (2021).
-Survival of the Friendliest.
-Understanding Our Origins and Rediscovering Our Common Humanity.
-(Penguin Random House)
+_Survival of the friendliest.
+Understanding our origins and rediscovering our common humanity_ (Penguin Random House).
+ISBN: `978-0-399-59068-9`

 [SelfDomestication]: https://www.penguinrandomhouse.com/books/550437/survival-of-the-friendliest-by-brian-hare-and-vanessa-woods/
-(Survival of the Friendliest.
-Understanding Our Origins and Rediscovering Our Common Humanity)
+(Survival of the friendliest.
+Understanding our origins and rediscovering our common humanity)

 \[[GoodnessParadox][GoodnessParadox]\]
 Richard Wrangham (2019).
-The Goodness Paradox: The Strange Relationship Between Virtue and Violence in Human Evolution.
-(Profile Books)
+_The goodness paradox: The strange relationship between virtue and violence in human evolution_ (Pantheon).
+ISBN: `978-1-101-87090-7`

 [GoodnessParadox]: https://en.wikipedia.org/wiki/The_Goodness_Paradox
-(The Goodness Paradox: The Strange Relationship Between Virtue and Violence in Human Evolution)
+(The goodness paradox: The strange relationship between virtue and violence in human evolution)

 \[[Addiction][Addiction]\]
 Ala Yankouskaya, Magnus Liebherr, Raian Ali (2025).
-Can ChatGPT Be Addictive?
-A Call to Examine the Shift from Support to Dependence in AI Conversational Large Language Models.
-(Human-Centric Intelligent Systems)
+“Can ChatGPT be addictive?
+A call to examine the shift from support to dependence in AI conversational large language models”.
+_Human-Centric Intelligent Systems_ 5.
+DOI: `10.1007/s44230-025-00090-w`

 [Addiction]: https://link.springer.com/article/10.1007/s44230-025-00090-w
-(Can ChatGPT Be Addictive?
-A Call to Examine the Shift from Support to Dependence in AI Conversational Large Language Models)
+(Can ChatGPT be addictive?
+A call to examine the shift from support to dependence in AI conversational large language models)

 \
 \